Having a brand helps differentiate your business from competing firms and build customer loyalty.

 Brands help you to stand out

-- For example, if you are in a crowded marketplace or have not other points of difference from the competition.
+- For example, if you are in a crowded marketplace.

 - When customers are confronted with a wide choice of comparable suppliers, they will always choose the one they feel will suit them best.
 Your suitability for a customer is conveyed through your brand.